joneatene/baigiamasis-front/README.md

+# JONITTER PROJECT :speech_balloon:

+Hi!

+This is my simple twitter-like project - "jonitter" :smile:

+For this project I used React and Node.js (for server, which you can find here: https://github.com/joneatene/baigiamasis-back).

+Hope you like it! :smiling_face_with_three_hearts:

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).